 In the summer of 2017, we took out a loan, finished our home renovation, sold half of our belongings and stored the rest.
 We sold the house to a wonderful young woman, left our jobs, moved to a temporary apartment in the country, and bought a cargo van to turn into our new tiny home on wheels.

-Our goal is to experience our country while we are young, cross some major items off of our bucket list, and eventually pick a favourite spot to build a life around the things that bring us joy, freedom, and ultimately a life less ordinary.
+Our goal is to experience our country while we are young, cross some major items off of our bucket lists, and eventually pick a favourite spot to build a life around the things that bring us joy, freedom, and ultimately a life less ordinary.

 It all sounds very romantic, but making a major life change is never simple.
 You make sacrifices, you learn things the hard way, you give up one thing in the name of another...

 Nevertheless, it's a purposeful stress - chasing the desire for personal evolution.
 It is a series of temporary discomforts resulting in permanent growth.
 Every 'vanlifer' has their unique set-up and their own reasons for their lifestyle choice, and this - in a nutshell - is ours.

 Whether you have a savings account and a luxury rig, or a shoestring budget and a mattress in the back of a Jeep, we all have the same view of the landscape, we all sleep under the same sky, we all get to be part of a great community, and we're all free to explore what this lifestyle means to each one of us.

-So we don't have a bathroom... we manage.
+Yes, we still don't have a bathroom... we manage.